CoreyJNash/Tic-Tac-Toe-Client-/README.md

 WHATS LEFT?:
 ------------

+I would like to make it so the displayed games are displayed in a cleaner more appealing manner.
+Maybe throw them in a modal that pops up when selecting the show games button.

 I tried to make it so when the user hoverd over a box in the gameboard a gif would display.
 I got there but it broke the boxes making them unclickable only until you clicked the square 3 or 4 times.

 I would like to make tie counter as well.
 This is something I can't seem to figure out but I will continue to work and get that going.